MENUMENU

 Don’t forget a contingency

 It’s almost inevitable that you will run into a couple of problems, no matter how well you’ve planned your renovation.
-That’s why it’s so important to plan for any unforeseen problems that may arrive.
+That’s why it’s so important to plan for any unforeseen problems that may arise.
 We always recommend adding at least 15% contingency to your budget to be on the safe side.

 In What Order Should You Renovate A House?